-Manly Courthouse is an operating local court.
-If you are looking to contact the Court, the Manly Courthouse contact information may be found by clicking here.
+The Manly Courthouse is an operating local court.
+If you need to contact the Court, its contact information may be found here.

 A courthouse at Manly was first constructed soon after Federation and opened in 1909.
 Present at the ‘formal opening’1 were the Solicitor-General, Magistrates, Mayor and Aldermen.
 It was reported that:

 “Manly can now boast a courthouse, the building having been formally opened yesterday morning.
 It is situated on the Sydney-road, just at the foot of the hill, and is built on the site of portion of the famous old Ivanhoe Hotel.”1

 The Solicitor-General, (Mr Garland), after being presented with a key to the courthouse by the Mayor commented that it ” was appropriate that a key should be given to open a court of justice.”

 He observed that the locals had long been desirous of having a court.
 This was not because of the number of crimes committed in Manly, since he observed that crime was “practically non-existent.”